Paper airplane icon

 Nic Hilditch-Short

-Yo, I’m Nic, one-half of The Roaming Renegades.
+Yo, I’m Nic (they/them), one-half of The Roaming Renegades.

 I’m an adventure (and halloumi) obsessed traveller with a passion for hiking mountains, exploring cities, watching Arsenal win, moshing out to Rammstein in random European fields and getting hopelessly lost on a motorbike somewhere in Asia!
+I am also a proud member of the LGBT+ community.

-I’ve explored over 70 countries, lived in Australia and New Zealand, and spent months wandering Southeast Asia and Eastern Europe all while trying to avoid growing up!
+I’ve explored 80 countries, lived in Australia and New Zealand, and spent months wandering Southeast Asia, South America and Eastern Europe, all while trying to avoid growing up!

-Did it work, I dunno, but my back hurts and I still collect Pokemon cards!
+Did it work?
+I dunno, but my back hurts, and I still collect Pokémon cards!
 Who wants in?!

 Share This Post!